How to Add Blue Data Bar in Excel (3 Easy Ways)

 • Similarly, set the Type and the Value option for the Maximum field.

 • Hence, in the Bar Appearance section, choose the bar style according to your desire.
-We choose the Solid Fill option in the Fill field and the Blue, Accent 1 color in the Color field.
+We chose the Solid Fill option in the Fill field and the Blue, Accent 1 color in the Color field.

 • Further, select the Solid Border option in the Border field and the Black color in the Color field.